smhatefi/mobilenet_v1/README.md

    - Loads the trained model.
    - Preprocesses a sample image.
    - Makes a prediction and displays the image with the predicted class label.

+## Utility Functions

+- utils.py contains helper functions for preprocessing images:
+- preprocess(image, label): Preprocesses the dataset images (resize and normalize).
+- load_and_preprocess_image(image_path): Loads and preprocesses a single image for prediction.

+## Notes

+- The model architecture and training parameters can be adjusted in model.py and train.py respectively.
+- The dataset used is the Cats vs. Dogs dataset available in TensorFlow Datasets.
+Ensure you have a stable internet connection to download the dataset.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments

+- The MobileNet model architecture is inspired by the original [MobileNet paper](https://arxiv.org/abs/1704.04861).
+- To implement the architecture, [this post on Kaggle](https://www.kaggle.com/code/sonukiller99/mobilenet-from-scratch) has been used.